spencerimp/mri_segmentation/README.md

 ### Environment and alias

-I provide my favoriate alias setting, some of are optional.
+I provide my favorite alias and environment variable setting, some of are optional.

-Add the configuration in ```.bashrc``` to your shell.
+Consider adding the configuration in ```.bashrc``` to your shell.

 See directory ```cnn_segmentation``` for more details.